 Other studies these last few months have been directed to Roland Barthes;

 An Introduction To The Structural Analysis of The Narrative.

-This is an author I read several decades ago but re-visited recently.
+This is an author I read several years ago but re-visited recently.
 For those who don't know the author ,he was a French literary theorist, philosopher and critic.Barthes ideas explored a diverse range of fields and he influenced the development of schools of theory, including structuralism, social theory, design theory,anthroplolgy and post-structuralism.

 "writers ensure that their audiences maintain an objective perspective."

 In this sense,Barthes believed that art should interrogate the world, rather than seek to explain it!